zammad/zammad-documentation/admin/console/working-on-tickets.rst

 This will show all Ticket States needed for creating new states.

-..
-Note:: Missing States you just created?
+.. note:: Missing States you just created?
 You might want to use ``Ticket.State.all``  to display all states for Tickets.

 ::